Abdullah2100/hotel_api_dotnet/README.md

 ## Overview

-this project is basic hotel managment system that is about creating room  make people booking it  ,also has dashboard for controlling the operation for admin
+this project is basic hotel managment system that is about creating room  make people booking it

 ## erd for project
 ![plot](./images/hote_design_erd.drawio.png)